naninovel/docs/docs/guide/movies.md

 You can use any video formats [supported by Unity](https://docs.unity3d.com/Manual/VideoSources-FileCompatibility).

-Movies playback behavior can be configured using `Naninovel -> Configuration -> Movies` context menu; for available options see [configuration guide](/guide/configuration.md#movies).
+Movies playback behavior can be configured using `Naninovel -> Configuration -> Movies` editor menu; for available options see [configuration guide](/guide/configuration.md#movies).

 Use [@movie] command followed by video clip name to play a movie from the naninovel scripts: